Enjoy this dip with chicken, beef, in a sandwich or jazz up your traditional burger by spreading some tzatziki on the bun!

 - 1/4 cup extra virgin olive oil

-- Add the drained cucumber and mix well.
+- Add the yogurt and gently mix it all in together.

-- Add the pepper, lemon juice and vinegar, mix well.
+- Finally, mix in the oregano, salt, pepper, lemon and mix well.

 Greek Style Pita Chips